Mazarine Climate

 Wait, so this isn't a water fund?

 No. We don't invest in the “water industry.”
-Our thesis sits in the broader realm of hydroclimatic risk — SDG 13 (Climate Action), Adaptation side — across four sectors on the proverbial front lines of climate-driven water headaches.
+Our thesis sits in the broader realm of hydroclimatic risk — SDG 13 (Climate Action), Adaptation side — across four sectors on the proverbial front lines of climate-driven water-related headaches.